Skip to main content

 Fundamentals

 Your body is a responsive, intricate system, constantly interpreting and adapting to the world around it.
 This includes the environment of your workplace, a space that shapes a significant portion of your daily life.
-When we consider the current legal status of for employer wellness programs, we are looking at a complex legal and regulatory conversation.
+When we consider the current legal status of financial incentives for employer wellness programs, we are looking at a complex legal and regulatory conversation.

 This conversation has direct, tangible effects on your internal biological systems.
 The persistent uncertainty and pressure inherent in these programs can become a chronic signal of stress, influencing the very core of your hormonal health.